akavel/garden/@seed/20250905-001-@starforged-coop-notes.@ironsworn.@rpg.md

 in general the Player making the roll has the final say.
 (As long as it does not affect the other Player's character in a way they don't like, etc.)

+## Other notes

+(From _EdgeOfDreams_) "Even if I know more about the rules than you (for now), I am only a facilitator and fellow player, not the GM.
+We both have equal power to make decisions about the story."

+(From _dude w/ the pronouns..._) "ask the fellow player a lot for input on generating the ideas, oracle rolls, etc. exchange NPCs together, and share the load of the work - actively searching for input from the other player to contribute"

+(From _HellFell_) "if someone has companion assets, the other should ask for permission to use them in their fiction (as in their responses, character building etc).
+Plus the onwer of the asset should be able to edit anything with no further discussion and no questions asked.
+Its their asset so they get the final say."

+(From _HellFell_) "check with each other what do you want from a game.
+Someone wants these things.
+Another wants those things.
+The job is to balance all these things so everyone gets to experience what they want.
+(Combat, exploration, connection gameplay etc)"

+(From myself) "say what again I now find obvious, but for sure is not: that we can retcon any and everything when we want - though probably might be good to get mutual agreement - but that it's "allowed" and that I do it all the time in my soloing"
+(basically, the _Change Your Fate_ Move)

+(From myself) "try to describe Vows as "story arcs", in that the rank is a choice of "how many pages" rather than actually "difficulty""

+(From myself) "a "yes, and..." attitude is the good rule of a thumb, as in general improv"